 11. Find Live Music

 It’s not hard to come by live music in Plano!
-From outdoor venues at parks and in Downtown Plano to intimate restaurant settings, see a list of where you can find the city’s talents performing here.
+From outdoor venues at parks and in Downtown Plano to intimate restaurant settings, there are so many options to listen to some great tunes.

 12. Discover the Arts in Plano

 Plano is making a name for itself in the art community.
 With the recent additions of 10 public art pieces in the Downtown Plano Arts District, Plano has a colorful new look!